stevekelly27/guitar_garage/README.md

 - GitHub - Used for version control and agile tool
 - Django -  Main python framework used in the development of this project
 - Django-allauth -  authentication library used to create the user accounts
+- ElephantSQL - used to host postgres URL
 - PostgreSQL - was used as the database for this project
 - dj_database_url - Used to allow database urls to connect to the postgres database
 - psycopg2 - Used PostgreSQL database adapter